-As an IAS Officer one should have a passion to work for public and should always keep this quote of Abraham Lincoln in mind that “Public are not to be underestimated as fools”!
+As an IAS Officer, one should have a passion to work for public and should always keep this quote of Abraham Lincoln in mind that “Public is not to be underestimated as fools”!

 Civil servants must follow certain norms, rules and regulations that will make them to give best results while forming and implementing policies.
 If most of the candidates still wondering why UPSC included Ethics, integrity and aptitude Paper in the civil services exam then here’s the answer to their question.